CMB27/ModbusRTUSlave/README.md

 #### Parameters
 - `discreteInputs`: an array of discrete input values.
 Allowed data types: array of `bool`.
 - `numDiscreteInputs`: the number of discrete inputs.
 This value must not be larger than the size of the array.
-Allowed data types `uint16_t`.
+Allowed data types: `uint16_t`.

 ---